proycon/foliadocserve/README.rst

  EDIT pos WHERE class = "n" WITH class "v" AND annotator = "johndoe"

-The query is fairly crude as it still lacks a *target expression*: A *target expression* determines what elements the actor is applied to, rather than to the document as a whole, it starts with the keyword **FOR** and is followed by either an annotation type (i.e. a FoLiA XML element tag) *or* the ID of an element.
+The query is fairly crude as it still lacks a *target expression*: A *target expression* determines what elements the focus is applied to, rather than to the document as a whole, it starts with the keyword **FOR** and is followed by either an annotation type (i.e. a FoLiA XML element tag) *or* the ID of an element.
 The target expression also determines what elements will be returned.